sundial-protocol/docs/technical-spec/3-consensus-protocol/1-time-model.rst

 Each block’s event interval is between the previous block’s time-validity upper bound and its own time-validity upper bound.
-The block’s time-validity lower bound is irrelevant to Midgard’s consensus protocol because the causal relationship between blocks is determined by the forward links between state queue nodes, as well as the backwards links between block headers.
+The block’s time-validity lower bound is irrelevant to Sundial’s consensus protocol because the causal relationship between blocks is determined by the forward links between state queue nodes, as well as the backwards links between block headers.
 An operator is free to submit blocks at a rapid cadence during their shift.
 [1]_

 .. figure:: \subfix{../images/time-model.pdf}
-   :alt: Midgard time model.
+   :alt: Sundial time model.
 Each rectangle shows a block’s time-validity interval.
 The color indicates the operator who must have committed the block.
 The top axis shows the operator shifts.
 The bottom axis shows the event intervals.
    :name: fig:time-model

-   Midgard time model.
+   Sundial time model.
 Each rectangle shows a block’s time-validity interval.
 The color indicates the operator who must have committed the block.
 The top axis shows the operator shifts.
 The bottom axis shows the event intervals.